Mahindra Rakshak: Design

 The Rakshak is made with its armored plating made by Plasan Sasa, obtained via technology transfer.
 The plating consists of composite steel, ultra hardened steel, high performance polyethylene and aramid laminates.

 It is meant to be a cost-effective vehicle for security forces that cannot afford high-end armored vehicles.

 It is designed to withstand 7.62mm rounds from 10 meters with the flooring armored to withstand grenade explosions.
 It uses a manual transmission for a four-wheel drive and has the option of installing an air conditioner system.
 During live fire tests, 41 bullets were fired at the Rakshak and at least one grenade was hurled underneath it.

 The vehicle can carry up to 6 persons with 2 seated in front and four at the rear.

 Variants

 Rakshak Plus

-The Rakshak Plus was publicly displayed at the DEFEXPO 2012 convention.
+The Rakshak Plus was publicly displayed at the DEFEXPO 2012 convention, based on Mahindra Scorpio.
 It weighs 600 kg and has a PTZ surveillance camera installed, which has a 360 degree view with zooming capacity of 500 meters.

 It has a 2.2-litre m-Hawk turbocharged and intercooled diesel engine with a roof gun mount, front and back protection plates, five firing ports, fire suppression material in the fuel tank, air conditioning and power steering.
 It has level 3 armor.